dimztimz/unicode-proposal/README.md

 Looking at the above functions, I can ask few questions:

-1. How should the error be reported?
-The type `code_point_or_error` needs some polishing.
-At first, I was thinking between using separate error code with its own type, using negative int (as ICU) or using high value with type `char32_t`.
-But then I got the idea to provide lightweight wrapper type `code_point_or_error` that resembles `std::optional/std::expected` and let the implementation choose which error signaling it would use.
+1. How should the error be reported in `u8_next`?
+These are the options I have
+   considered:

+   1. Use `int32_t` as type for code point in `u8_next` and return negative value, exactly the same as ICU.
+   2. Use `char32_t` as type for code point in `u8_next` and return unspecified high value above the Unicode range, i.e. casting the negative int from ICU to the unsigned `char32_t`.
+   3. Use separate variable with its own type (some enum like `std::errc`).
+   4. Abstract the error in lightweight "sum" type `code_point_or_error` that resembles `std::expected` or `std::optional` but that can be implemented with just a single `char32_t`. `std::expected` and `std::optional` must use additional bool.
+   5. Use single sentinel value for error, signed -1 or unsigned 0xFFFFFFFF.
+      I noticed the exact implementation of U8_NEXT in ICU and it relies on U8_INTERNAL_NEXT_OR_SUB and uses exactly -1 to signal error, and not any negative value.
+The sentinel can be even special type with overloaded `operator==`.

+   For now I decided for the last solution to use sentinel value.
+It goes with the idea of being low-level and not introducing new types.
 2. Should the size of the encoded sequence of the code point be returned?
    Probably no. In the examples above I just subtract indexes to get that information.